Former FEMA official created 'toxic' environment of sexual harassment, administrator says

 The former chief allegedly shuffled women across departments so that his friends could have sexual relationships with them, employees and a FEMA official told the newspaper.

 The Post reported it could not reach Coleman for comment.
+A summary of an

 "What we uncovered was a systemic problem going back years," Long said, adding that "the biggest problem I may solve here may be the eradication of this cancer."